celador/ForceCode/README.md

 Mac: alt + cmd + t
 Win: ctrl + shift + t
 Run the tests in the currently open file.
 For easy and fun TDD, keep the class you're working on open in one pane, and your tests in the other.
-AutoCompile means you The tests will execute and output the results below.
+Use the keyboard shortcut and the tests will execute.
+The results of your tests will display below, along with errors.
+Code coverage will also be generated and display in your Class file.

 ### Execute Anonymous

 Manu: \>Force: Execute Anonymous
 Mac: alt + cmd + e
 Win: ctrl + shift + e
 Open any file, untitled or otherwise, and use the key combo to run the code and get back the results in the output pane.
-I usually name my file something like anonymous.apex
+I usually name my file something like anonymous.apex and put it in a .apex folder in my root, and add that folder to my .gitignore, retaining all your scratch code in nice, tidy. and safe way.
-I've also applied the .apex extension to the Apex languge syntax.
+I've applied the .apex extension to the Apex languge syntax.
 I also typically create a `.apex` directory in my project where I store these scratch files.
 Doing this allows you to more easily differentiate between your anonymous scratch files and actual apex classes, but you get syntax highlighting and code completion and do not deploy the code by mistake.
 To only show the User Debug lines, you can set the `debugOnly` setting to `true`.